- Written by Steve Evert

 The ideal alternative includes thoughtfully executed custom content that encourages active listening, creates a memorable caller experience, and aims to accomplish defined program goals.

-Whether entertaining callers with humor, bucking the traditional message-music-message format, or simply creating relevant copy that is 100% specific to your organization, On Hold Marketing will always be a more effective tool with unique content than with generic or shared content.
+Whether entertaining callers with humor, bucking the traditional message-music-message format, or simply creating relevant copy that is 100% specific to your organization, Caller Experience Marketing will always be a more effective tool with unique content than with generic or shared content.